-The various taxes imposed upon persons receiving the benefit of debt relief may have effectively undermined the economic benefit of the relief.
+Under the previous legislation listed above, the various taxes imposed upon persons receiving the benefit of debt relief may have effectively undermined the economic benefit of the relief.
 A new uniform system that provides relief to persons under financial distress in certain circumstances was introduced in the form of section 19 and paragraph 12A with effect from years of assessment commencing on or after 1 January 2013.
-Section 8(4)(m), paragraph (ii) of the proviso to section 20(1)(a) and paragraph 12(5) which previously dealt with the reduction of debt were simultaneously deleted.
-The new rules also provide clarity on the ordering of the various provisions and a more explicit set of demarcations between the different provisions.
+Section 8(4)(m), paragraph (ii) of the proviso to section 20(1)(a) and paragraph 12(5), which previously dealt with the reduction of debt, were simultaneously deleted.
+The new rules also provide clarity on the ordering of the